loloof64/Chess-Board-Component-Sveltejs/README.md

 (1) External player means that, instead of playing its move with interaction on the board, call the method `playMove` in order to commit its move.
 A simple use case would be to let an engine play.

+### A little word of caution

+When chaining methods/events, you may experience some update issues.
+Indeed, often the cpu needs some time in order to update the component state.
+If you run into such issues, don't hesitate to use setTimeout with some milliseconds or hundreds of milliseconds

 ### Methods